Salvatore Torquato: Hyperuniformity

-Recently, Torquato and co-workers have formulated protocols to create and synthesize large hyperuniform samples that are effectively hyperuniform down to the nanoscale, which had been a stumbling block.
+Recently, Torquato and co-workers have formulated protocols to create and synthesize large hyperuniform samples that are effectively hyperuniform down to the nanoscale.
 Kim and Torquato formulated a new tessellation-based computational procedure to design extremely large perfectly hyperuniform disordered dispersions (more than 108 particles) for materials discovery via 3D printing techniques.
 Self-assembly techniques offer a path to fabricate large samples at much smaller length scales.
 More recently, Ma, Lomba and Torquato a feasible experimental protocol to create very large hyperuniform systems was proposed using binary paramagnetic colloidal particles.
 The strong and long-ranged dipolar interaction induced by a tunable magnetic field is free from screening effects that attenuate long-ranged electrostatic interactions in charged colloidal systems.